SamueleZoboli/Control-learning-multiagent-lorenz/README.md

 # Learning contracting control for a network of homogeneous Lorenz attractors
-Code for reproducing experiments of "Multi-agent synchronization of homogeneous network with incremental stability", section VI.\
+Code for reproducing experiments of Giaccagli et al. "Multi-agent synchronization of homogeneous network with incremental stability", section VI.\
 The 'find_P.py' file generates and trains the metric network according to the contraction conditions.\
 The 'find_alpha.py' file generates and trains the alpha network according to the integrability condition.\
 The 'test_multiagent.py' file loads the alpha network and tests the proposed controller on a network of chaotic Lorenz attractors.